 These private facilities tend to offer more amenities and than standard facilities, and they also provide private therapy sessions.
-Additionally, a private rehab may offer you holistic programs, equine therapy, adventure therapies and other innovative recovery options.
-Private facilities also tend to be situated in seclude areas, affording you the utmost privacy.
+Additionally, a private rehab may offer you holistic programs, equine therapy, adventure therapies, and other innovative recovery options.
+Private facilities also tend to be situated in secluded areas, affording you the utmost privacy.

 If you are suffering from a drug and/or alcohol dependency, your first step toward recovery is acknowledging your dependency and committing yourself to treatment.
 Once you have done this, you can then weigh your options and decide whether an inpatient or outpatient treatment program is the right choice for you.